Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 ## Release

-To build a release version for the current server, run:
+To build a release version for the current server, build the css file, then run:

 `dotnet publish -a x64 --os win -c Release`